Notice - Civic Awards Closed

-In 2017, as we celebrate Canada's 150th birthday, we are happy to announce the introduction of a scholarship program for the Mayor's Awards for Youth Volunteerism.
-The scholarship program has been made possible thanks to the United Way of KFL&A. Our local United Way is using funds received from the net proceeds of the 2016 Kingston Penitentiary tours to create the ongoing scholarship program.
+Last year a scholarship program was introduced for the winners of the Mayor's Awards for Youth Volunteerism.
+The scholarship program is made possible thanks to the United Way of KFL&A. Our local United Way is using funds received from the net proceeds of the 2017 Kingston Penitentiary tours to create the ongoing scholarship program.

 Award recipients will receive a scholarship with a monetary value catered to each category, as outlined below;